 In addition, as a new initiative, seven companies in Japan, including Idemitsu and maritime transport companies, established the e5* Consortium in May 2020.
-The consortium focuses on the potential and prospects for zero-emission electrically propelled tankers (EV ships) in coastal shipping and has brought together the strengths of its participating companies, including technical know-how and networks.
+The consortium focuses on the abundant potential and prospects for EV ships and has brought together the strengths of its participating companies, including technical know-how and networks.
 The aim is to construct a platform that provides revolutionary maritime infrastructure services as a foundation for EV ships.

 Thirty-two petroleum product freight contractors (19 from former Idemitsu, and 13 from former Showa Shell) conducted a general meeting through web conference to form the new transport association (Kounkai) on May 12, 2020.
 The newly appointed chairman from VUTEQ Transport declared that their mission is to become unrivaled transport association with high safety quality that delivers the Idemitsu’s ‘energy’ throughout the country.